Skip to content

 </dependencies>

-How to find out the dependency versions?
+How to determine out the dependency versions?

 Shading dependencies to prevent conflicts